Penticton Pursuits: Unveiling 20 Exciting Things to Explore and Experience

 The 1914 steam sternwheeler S.S.
 Sicamous Museum is located at the southern end of Penticton’s waterfront.
 The cottages, the dining area, and the elaborate interior areas will all be seen.
 A trip here is like taking a time machine back to the era of excellent ship travel.

 The museum is incredibly educational and fascinating.
-The natural history collection in the museum is outstanding.
+The museum’s natural history collection is outstanding.
 Although the temporary exhibit constantly changes, the permanent show is dedicated to Penticton and the Okanagan Valley.
 It’s worth going to the museum to take a moment to look back on the development of the charming town.

-You might not expect an art gallery to benefit a little city like Penticton, but you’d be wrong.
+You might not expect an art gallery to benefit a city like Penticton, but you’d be wrong.
 The Penticton Art Gallery is a local organization that works to conserve and present some of the country’s and region’s top indigenous Canadian artwork.
 The gallery features various mediums, including digital art, mixed media, sculptures, and painting.
-Spending a day at Penticton Art Gallery is the ideal way to discover artwork from some of Canada’s most talented artists.
+Spending a day at Penticton Art Gallery is ideal for discovering artwork from some of Canada’s most talented artists.
 It is among the best things to do in Penticton.

 One of the most significant collections tracking the career of renowned artist Toni Onley is part of the collection, constantly expanding and changing to best reflect the growth of the fine arts in British Columbia.
-The collection’s concentration is still on the Okanagan and British Columbian artists and their contributions to art history.
+The collection focuses on Okanagan and British Columbian artists and their contributions to art history.
 The art museum will continue to add to its present collection, focusing on increasing its selection of works made by British Columbian women and Indigenous artists.

 12) Penticton Farmers’ Market